-- between Harpers Ferry and Charles Town - between Harpers Ferry and WV 9 trail - across Route 340 from Bolivar to park resources such as Murphy Farm - linking trails to commercial areas - connection between rivers along Millville/Bakerton Roads - trails linking parks, athletic fields and neighborhoods
+- between Harpers Ferry and Charles Town - between Harpers Ferry and WV 9 trail - across Route 340 from Bolivar to park resources such as Murphy Farm - linking trails to commercial areas - connection between rivers along Millville/Bakerton Roads - trails linking parks, athletic fields and neighborhoods - Local trails in the County would assist in creating a regional Eastern Panhandle network that stretches across multiple counties and states

 Other comments included the importance of creating new trails concurrent with new development.
 Local planning and zoning regulations should be amended to require the dedication of or reservation for trail easements in conjunction with proposed residential and/or commercial development and/or redevelopment plats and plans.
 It was also noted that roadways should be accompanied by adjacent bike lanes to provide additional transportation options.
 The appropriate regional and state transportation planning entities should be made aware of the proposed trails plan so that it can be utilized as a part of the design of future road improvements.
+Where possible, trails should be separated by a green median from the road for safety of the users of the trail.
+Signalized intersections should be upgraded to include pedestrian crosswalks and signals where there are existing sidewalks or trails.
 Another suggested location for trails was "paper streets" (platted and un-built rights-of-way).
 An upgraded bridge connection between Harpers Ferry and C&O Canal was also suggested, to facilitate bike portage.
 Sufficient parking should also be provided for trail users.

 Members of the Eastern Panhandle Trailblazers, a non-profit organization dedicated to facilitating "walking, running, bicycling and wheeling opportunities" in West Virginia's Eastern Panhandle, attended public meetings for the US 340 Corridor Plan and contributed comments regarding trails.
-Input received related to proposed trail connections and new trails in the 340 Corridor have been compiled in draft format on a proposed future trails and park/open space map as a part of this Plan (Map )(to be inserted by June 12, 2012).
+Input received related to proposed trail connections and new trails in the 340 Corridor have been compiled in draft format on a proposed future trails and park/open space map as a part of this Plan (Map 18).
 Amendments to the local planning and zoning regultions related to provisions of trails should be tied to the proposed trail alignments and future park sites found on this Map, within the current or future Comprehensive Plan, and/or within a Parks Master Plan.